 Think of this as a constant rumble of subtle earthquakes.
-Taken by itself, each burst might be too small to notice, but if several of them occur at the same time, in the same location, and in the same rhythm, they all add up to a mega-quake that will be noticeable even thousands of miles away.
+Taken by itself, each burst might be too small to notice, but if several of them occur at the same time, in the same location, and in the same rhythm, they all add up to a mega-quake that will be noticeable even hundreds of miles away.

 What is EEG and how does it work?

-Since the voltage fluctuations measured at the electrodes are very small, the recorded data is digitized and sent to an amplifier.
+As the voltage fluctuations measured at the electrodes are very small, the recorded data is digitized and sent to an amplifier.
 The amplified data can then be displayed as a sequence of voltage values.